camusicjunkie/PowerLFM/docs/Add-LFMConfiguration.md

 ```

 ### -SessionKey
-Session key requested from Last.fm using Request-LFMSession.
+Session key that was created on Last.fm for a user and application.
+This is required for all authenticated API calls.

 ```yaml
 Type: String